jjvanzon/JJs-Reference-Architecture/Code Style.md

 | `...Polymorphic`         | Handling a multitude of differrent (derived) types, possibly each in a different way.
 | `...IfNeeded`            | If something is executed conditionally.
 This might be a nice alternative for a possibly less pretty suffixes like `Conditionally` or a prefix `Conditional`, that might obscuring the name that comes after.
 | `...Unsafe`              | When it lacks e.g. thread-safety or executes unmanaged code, or lacks some checks.
 | `...Recursive`           | (Some people tend to use `Recursively` instead, probably insisting it is better grammer, but `Recursive` is shorter and not grammatically incorrect either.
-It is a characteristic, as in ‘Is it *recursive*?’.)
+It is a characteristic, as in 'Is it *recursive*?'.)
 | `To...`                  | For conversion from one to another thing.
 Sometimes `this` is source of the conversion, for example:<br>`array.ToHashSet()`<br>Perhaps less commonly the `To` prefix is used when the `this` is not the source, for instance:<br>`MyConverter.ToHashSet(object[] array)`<br>The `Convert` or `ConvertTo` verbs might be more appropriate there:<br>`MyConverter.ConvertToHashSet(object[] array)`<br>
 | `From...`                | For conversion from one to another thing.
 A lot like `To...` executed on the dest object instead:<br>`dest.FromSource(source)`<br>The `To...` prefix might be more common, and possibly more readable.